 Hidden gem!
 Located in a beautiful residential street in Culver City, Jackson’s Market offers delectable sandwiches inside a local neighborhood deli.

-I went in April!
-Spring was in full swing.
+I went in April, where spring was in full swing.

-To order, you have to pick up an order slip, write down your name, and mark your desired order by checking the boxes of the options you want.
+To order, you have to pick up an order slip, write down your name, and mark your desired order by checking the boxes.
 The cashier on the other side will call out your name when it’s ready.

 I ordered their most popular sandwich, the Italian Sub.
 Just wow.
 The cheese, the meats, the lettuce, and the oil and vinegar on their crispy French baguette just hit it out of the park.
 How can something so simple taste so good?
 I’m telling you, it’s all about the ingredients!
-You also have the option of creating your own sandwich!
+You also have the option to create your own sandwich!

-As if their scrumptious sandwiches were not enough, Jackson’s Market has a very relaxing atmosphere thanks to luscious plants, the running fountain and the courtyard they have in the back.
+If their scrumptious sandwiches were not enough, Jackson’s Market has a very relaxing atmosphere thanks to its lush plants, a running fountain, and a courtyard they have tucked away in the back.

 Breadlam